 Ginza in Tokyo is a city of gourmet food.
-The Chinese restaurant “GINZA JOTAKI” is located on the 3rd floor of the building, which is a 2 minute walk from Ginza Station.
+The Chinese restaurant “GINZA JOTAKI” is located a 5-minute walk from Ginza Station.
 The owner and chef Tsuyoshi Jotaki, known for his skill, created a famous restaurant that will even impress foodies with a sophisticated taste.
 Chef Jotaki is from Saga Prefecture, he became independent in 2003, and has run a Chinese restaurant in Saga for 15 years.
 In 2014, the restaurant received one star, and the chef decided that "I want to compete in a town where only real chefs can survive", relocated to Ginza in 2018 and started as “GINZA JOTAKI”.

 The concept of “GINZA JOTAKI” is a fusion of Chinese "technique" and Japanese "national character".
 The restaurant serves the finest ingredients from not only Japan, but from all over the world, as a type of Chinese cuisine that can only be made by Japanese chefs using Chinese cooking techniques.
 Ise lobster and abalone are delivered by air from Genkai-nada Sea every morning, and are placed in the fish tank in the restaurant.
 Luxurious ingredients, such as shark fin, wagyu beef, truffle and caviar are used to make the many lavish dishes on the menu.
 "Because I can't calculate the cost" chef Jotaki joked, "It is worthwhile in Ginza, where there are many famous restaurants, where you should compete with the best ingredients, and where there are many gourmet customers who understand the difference".
 The dinnerware used at Jotaki are all Arita-ware from Saga.